The purpose of a Trefoil Guild is to keep alive the spirit of the Promise and Law, carry this spirit into the community and to give support Guiding.

 State Trefoil Guild Advisers are appointed in their States according to State guidelines.
 A State Trefoil Guild Adviser’s term is three years with an option to extend for a maximum of a further one year.

-Trefoil Guild members do not wear official uniform.
-The members may wear optional Trefoil Guild dress at Guild meetings, International, Australian and State Gatherings and when service is given to Guiding and the community.
+Trefoil Guild members may wear optional Trefoil Guild dress at Guild meetings, International, Australian and State Gatherings and when service is given to Guiding and the community.

 Fellowship of Former Scouts and Guides